 The 100% owned East Kemptville Tin-Indium Project is located 55km northeast of Yarmouth, Nova Scotia, Canada.
-The property consists of a Special Licence (soon to be converted to a Mineral Lease) plus one additional exploration licence covering approximately 6,000 acres in aggregate.
+The property consists of a Special Licence covering 1,165 hectares (2,880 acres).
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.
 Increasing global demand for tin and tightening supplies have resulted in strengthening tin prices, creating an opportunity for Avalon to consider re-developing East Kemptville.

-Avalon is presently in the process of securing full tenure to the site under a Mineral Lease to put the Company in a position to re-start production at a small scale, utilizing the existing stockpile resources for initial feed to a gravity concentrator, supplemented by accessing near-surface higher grade tin resources.
+Avalon is presently in the process of securing full tenure to the site under a mineral lease to put the Company in a position to re-start production at a small scale, utilizing the existing stockpile resources for initial feed to a gravity concentrator, supplemented by accessing near-surface higher grade tin resources.
 The present model will remediate the existing environmental liability and ultimately result in the full rehabilitation of the site.
-During fiscal 2018 the Company completed a PEA based on this new re-development model that indicated positive economics.
+During fiscal 2018 the Company completed a PEA based on this initial re-development model that indicated positive economics.

-During the Quarter, the Company continued preparing the application for the Mineral Lease which was largely completed and submitted in December.
+During the Quarter, the Company continued preparing the application for the mineral lease which was largely completed in December, 2018.
 As a result of regulatory changes to the Mining Act, some minor additional work is ongoing to meet new requirements for the closure plan.
-Submission of the Closure Plan is scheduled for mid-2019, including an external review and certification.
+Submission of the Closure Plan is scheduled for Q4 calendar 2019 or early 2020.
+A preliminary external review was completed that supports the concept and certification.
 Once received, the Mineral Lease will allow Avalon to proceed with site development once final feasibility study work is completed and project financing is in place.
-Environmental work was completed to allow the finalization of the Environmental Impact Assessment (referred to as a Project Designation in Nova Scotia) and the Crown Land Lease Transfer.
-These processes are anticipated to take approximately 4-6 months once submitted and therefore should be completed in mid 2019.
-This will include the environmental benefits of the ongoing ore-sorting test work.
-Once all approvals are in place, financing is secured and feasibility work completed, the operation could be brought to initial production in 12-16 months, potentially by the fall of 2020.
+Environmental baseline work was completed to allow the finalization of the Environmental Impact Assessment (referred to as a Project Environmental Assessment Designation in Nova Scotia) and the Crown Land Lease Transfer.
+These processes are anticipated to take approximately 4-6 months once submitted and therefore should be completed in late 2019 or early 2020.
+This will include the environmental benefits of the ongoing ore-sorting test work which reduces waste volumes and water and energy use.
+Once all approvals are in place, financing is secured and feasibility work completed, the operation could be brought to initial production in 12-16 months.